 Thunder Pride Association: A 2SLGBTIQ+ community that supports all people of Thunder Bay and Northwestern Ontario to grow into an inclusive and diverse community.

-Rainbow Collective of Thunder Bay: An inclusive, supportive and empowering home for the Gender and Sexual Diversity (GSD) communities, including those in the Two-Spirit and Intersex community and with various forms of attractions or other intersecting identities of Thunder Bay and Northwestern Ontario.
+Rainbow Collective of Thunder Bay: An inclusive, supportive and empowering home for Gender and Sexual Diversity (GSD) communities.
+These include those in the Two-Spirit and Intersex community, and those with various forms of attractions or other intersecting identities.

-Pride Central + Gender Equity Centre (Lakehead University): An educational, lobbying, support and referral service which provides a safe space for lesbian, gay, bisexual, trans-gendered, two- spirited, queer, intersex, and allies (LGBTTQIA) students.
-It is open to all Lakehead University students (and community).
+Pride Central + Gender Equity Centre (Lakehead University): Educates, lobbies, supports and refers for service to provide a safe space for lesbian, gay, bisexual, trans-gendered, two- spirited, queer, intersex, and allies (LGBTTQIA) students.
+Open to all Lakehead University students and the community.
 Follow on Facebook

-Two-Spirit & LGBTQ+ Mentor (Thunder Bay Indigenous Friendship Centre): Provides resources, programming, and support such as sharing circles or one-on-ones to those who identify as Two-Spirit or LGBTQIA+ to build gender diverse communities.
-The Mentor is available to children, youth, and adults who need help or support.
-The Mentor can provide information sessions for parents/guardians/relations or to those who want to learn more, as well as education and resources for non-indigenous/non-LGBTQIA+ individuals to help create a safer environment and community.
+2SLGBTQ+ Mentor (Thunder Bay Indigenous Friendship Centre): Provides resources, programming, and support (e.g. sharing circles, one-on-ones) to those who identify as Two-Spirit or LGBTQIA+ to build gender diverse communities.
+The Mentor is available to children, youth and adults.
+The Mentor can provide information for parents/guardians/relations/friends, and education and resources for non-indigenous/non-LGBTQIA+ individuals to help create a safer environment and community.
 To contact, call (807) 345-5840 ext.
 907.

 Support Groups and Safe Spaces

 Parents of Trans Kids Peer Support Group: Thunder Bay - A group for any parent, guardian, family member or loved one of a trans youth.
 The purposes of the group is to share resources and experiences.
-Meetings resume Monday, November 13, 2023.
 Held every 2nd Monday of each month, 6:30-8:00pm.
-Connect through Facebook or email SAGE@tbdhu.com and request the poster.
+Connect through Facebook or by emailing SAGE@tbdhu.com to be connected to the group organizer.

 Education, Social and Pride Events

-Gender Journeys at ONWA: This adult group is open to adult trans, non-binary, two-spirit, and gender questioning individuals who are 18 to 25 years old.
+Gender Journeys at ONWA: Adult group open to adult trans, non-binary, two-spirit, and gender questioning individuals who are 18 to 25 years old.
 Call Shailyn at (807) 623-3442 to register or for more information.

 Mental Health Support

-Maternal Mental Health Support: The Thunder Bay District Health Unit supports a maternal mental health group therapy provided by St. Joseph's Care Group Mental Health Outpatient Program for pregnant women who are having mental health difficulties or for women experiencing mood changes after baby.
+Maternal Mental Health Support: TBDHU supports a maternal mental health group therapy provided by St. Joseph's Care Group Mental Health Outpatient Program for pregnant women who are having mental health difficulties or for women experiencing mood changes after baby arrives.

-Rainbow Health Ontario (RHO) Service Provider Directory: Find health and socialservice providers who have expressed a commitment to providing competent and welcoming care to LGBT2SQ people in Ontario by using this directory.
+Rainbow Health Ontario (RHO) Service Provider Directory: Find health and social service providers who have committed to providing competent and welcoming care to LGBT2SQ people in Ontario by using this directory.
 Please note this directory is for information purposes only.
 RHO is not able to screen the service providers listed in this directory and cannot make any guarantees about the quality of their services.

 Support Lines